 Be sure to compare quotes among companies, as rates and discounts for young drivers vary from insurer to insurer.
 The General and Esurance tend to offer some of the best rates to younger drivers, including 21-year-olds, according to WalletHub's research.

 Older cars are cheaper to insure than newer cars, all else being equal.
-For example, it’s cheaper to insure a 2005 Toyota Camry than a 2015 Camry.
-Older cars are less valuable, so an insurer won’t have to pay out as much in the event of a total loss.
+Older cars are cheaper to insure main because they are less valuable, so an insurer won’t have to pay out as much in the event of a total loss.
 Plus, once the car falls below a certain value, comprehensive and collision coverages to protect the car itself will actually cost more than they’re worth.
 You can drop these parts of your insurance altogether and save money.… read full answer

 But a car’s age actually has less of an impact on insurance premiums than its make and model.
 If your older car is a popular model with thieves, has hard-to-find replacement parts, or is a luxury car or high-end sportscar, it could cost more to insure than a brand-new car of a different make and model.